Royal Gibraltar Regiment

-The Royal Gibraltar Regiment is part of British Forces Gibraltar for the British overseas territory of Gibraltar, which historically, along with Bermuda, Halifax, Nova Scotia (prior to the 1867 Confederation of Canada), and Malta, had been designated an Imperial fortress rather than a colony.
+The Royal Gibraltar Regiment is part of British Forces Gibraltar for the British overseas territory of Gibraltar.
 It was formed in 1958 from the Gibraltar Defence Force as an infantry unit, with an integrated artillery troop.
 The regiment is included in the British Army as a defence engagement force.

 History

 18th century

 The earliest verifiable historical evidence of local civilians enrolled to defend Gibraltar dates to 24 June 1720 and, by 1755, an armed organisation of local men were mounting guard on the picket line from Bayside to Devil's Tower to prevent soldiers from the garrison deserting across to the enemy.

 These men were known as the Genoese Guard and were disbanded at the end of the Seven Years' War.

 During the Great Siege of Gibraltar, 160 local labourers volunteered to take part in the action during the night of 26/27 November 1781.
 They were tasked with following the advancing troops and assisting in the dismantling and demolition of the Spanish batteries, magazines and trenches.